 Stephanie Crawford, RN

 It wasn’t until a major shift in my own life that forced me to re-evaluate who I am and how to best be in service to others.
 While it was not a physical death that caused this shift, I experienced a deep emotional and spiritual transformation following the death of a life I once knew.
+Grief and loss became my teachers as I created meaning and discovered renewed purpose during an otherwise dark and difficult time.
+I knew after this experience that I wanted to help others do the same.

 Mission & Vision